swcarpentry/website/README.md

 A copy of the shell script `bin/rebuild-site.sh` is installed in the website's home directory on our server and re-run hourly by cron.
-If you are able to ssh to the server, it can be re-run manually as:
+If you are able to ssh to the server, it can be runned manually as:

 ~~~
 $ ssh software-carpentry.org ./rebuild-site.sh